New Entrant Teachers

 On enrolment of 5 year old children we do require a copy of their birth certificate, plunket book and all of the forms to be filled in.

-As part of a transition to school program, we run Little Piris once a week for six weeks each term.
-In the last week of school we will be having two sessions for most of the day.
-We will have a time in the last week where parents can have a meeting with the Principal and also with the teacher to ask any questions.
+As part of a transition to school program, we run Little Piri Visits once a week for six weeks each term.
+We will have a time in the second to last week where parents can have a meeting with the teacher.
+The teacher will explain how the classroom runs and this is a chance for parents to ask any questions.

 The aim of this program is to familiarise new students with their soon-to-be classmates and teacher.
 As familiarity is the goal of these visits, students are buddied up with students in Room 8 and participate in the class activities.